Comment choisir le bon éclairage pour chaque pièce de votre maison

 How to Choose the Right Lighting for Every Room in Your Home

-Understanding the importance of proper lighting
+Understanding the importance of appropriate lighting

 Choosing the right lighting solution starts with analyzing the needs of each room.